ePrescribe: Get Approved for EPCS

 - Click Add User at the top right.

 - A pop-up that shows EPCS Request will appear.
-The user will click Review and then Approve next to your name.
+Click Review and then Approve next to the name of the Provider.

 DEA's Second User (Administrator) Requirement